 Here are some clever ways to hide wires and cords in your home, so the only thing you see when you walk into any room of your house is beautiful.
-You can thank us later!

 Cord covers are perhaps a bit of an underutilized tool when it comes to hiding wires and cords.
 Instead of ripping out walls or adding on new extensions, cover your cables with these stylish décor pieces.
 Their neutral color blends seamlessly into almost any room, and they allow you to either lay them flat or wrap them around furniture legs for a decorative effect.

 There are many different cable management solutions out there, from inexpensive Velcro or zip ties to professional plastic organizers.
 Depending on your budget, find something that works for you.
-And always remember: Don’t just zip tie everything into a ball of knots—you need airflow around your cables to keep them cool and extend their life expectancy.
+Always remember: Don’t just zip tie everything into a ball of knots—you need airflow around your cables to keep them cool and extend their life expectancy.

 You might even consider using a piece of wood with small holes drilled into it to cover up large cords or wires.
 You can drill a hole into small logs by using an electric drill with a hole saw attachment; just be sure to keep them away from water!
-Or use colorful tape that matches your decor as another way of hiding unsightly power cords.
+Or use colourful tape that matches your decor as another way of hiding unsightly power cords.
 Get creative!

 If you have plenty of outlets around your home but still feel like you don’t have enough, it might be time to add some more.
 You can do that by adding an extension cord or a power strip as well.
 The latter is helpful if you have multiple devices that need extra juice or even if you want one for your bedroom and one for your office.

 Getting under your desk is one of those tips that seems too good to be true.
 Does it really make a difference?
 Well, yes, according to multiple studies.
 The average office worker uses their legs for 10 hours each day, but our bodies weren’t designed for sitting at a desk all day long.
 Resting our legs on an elevated surface—like your desk—increases blood flow, which helps you avoid fatigue faster.

 Sometimes you’ll want to hide wires for a cosmetic reason.
 Hiding unsightly cords behind a TV is an obvious choice, but it isn’t always feasible when you have lots of wires.
 Instead, try concealing them with paint!
 Choose your favorite paint color and use a stencil or a steady hand to apply it over any visible cords.